iuiu007/phbs-qps/README.md

 ## Instructions
 Below are the detailed steps to run the code.
 ### 1. Clone the Repository
-（1）use Git to clone the repository to your local machine:
+（1）use Git to clone the repository to your local machine
 git clone https://github.com/iuiu007/phbs-qps.git
 cd phbs-qps
 （2）cpi.py & get_cpi_data.py
   The `src` folder stores independent functional modules.
 The file `cpi.py` encapsulates the logic for fetching and calculating CPI data into a module, making it reusable.
   The `scripts` folder contains the main scripts that call the functional modules.
 ### 2. Python libraries